 Lotus TH operates the business of holding shares in other companies (investment holding company) and holds shares in its subsidiary, namely, Ek-Chai Distribution System Company Limited.

-Please consider the details of the business operations of Lotus TH and other companies within the Lotus's Group in the attachment to this Information Memorandum.
+Please consider the details of the business operations of Lotus TH and other companies within the Lotus's Group in the appendix of this report.

 (3) List of shareholders of Lotus TH as at 31 July 2021